Radi8ion/Adobe_1B/README.md

 - Works offline, CPU-only
 - Model size under 1GB

-## Expected Inputs/Outputs
-### Input:
-- One or more JSON files from Challenge 1A placed in input/
-- A persona_job.json file describing the persona and job
 ### Output:
 - An output.json file in output/ containing:
 - metadata with persona/job info